Inspirational Teachers Shine with Sanford Inspire

 Angela Karem has an MA Education in Curriculum and Instruction and is currently a transitional kindergarten teacher in the Chula Vista Elementary School District.
 Prior to teaching in the public school system, she ran The Pre School for the Arts and enriched the lives of many for nearly 20 years, teaching the art of dance.
 She is the proud mother of three extraordinary sons currently pursuing their passions in higher education.

-Karem is the third inaugural Sanford Teacher Award recipient to be announced.
-With nearly 20 years of experience in education, she was chosen for her continued enthusiasm for teaching and dedication to creating meaningful learning experiences for her students through engaging social emotional learning curriculum, such as the Sanford Harmony Program.
+Ms. Karem is the third inaugural Sanford Teacher Award recipient.
+With nearly 20 years of experience in education, she was chosen for her continued enthusiasm for teaching and dedication to creating meaningful learning experiences for her students through engaging social emotional learning curriculum, such as Sanford Harmony.

 She is often featured in local news because of her innovative and engaging curriculum with an emphasis on social emotional impact, including a San Diego Union Tribune article about Sanford Harmony.
 She was also a presenter and interviewed by KUSI and NBC at the Better Together Teacher Summit in July 2018.